Damped perturbations in stellar systems: Genuine modes and Landau-damped waves

 We have shown that Landau-damped waves possess their `eigenfunctions', but defined on complex contours passing below the corresponding solution of continued DE.
 No eigenfunctions of Landau solutions exist on the real axis.
 Therefore, we call these solutions not `genuine modes', but `quasi-modes', emphasizing that exponential decay takes place only on average, i.e. for density and potential.
 In genuine damped modes, DF is decreasing exponentially (along with density and potential).

 \citet{1994ApJ...421..481W} numerically investigated the evolution of the initial perturbation of DF taken as `eigenfunction' corresponding to Landau-damped quasi-mode.
 It contains denominator similar in shape to our solution for damped mode $g_-(v)$ (\ref{eq:g2}), but instead of velocity, real action variables appear in it.
 We have argued that Landau-damped solutions have no eigenfunctions as functions of real variables.
-Besides, we have seen that the use of non-analytic functions to describe the initial perturbations leads to artefacts -- the appearance of exponential decay with given characteristics.
-In numerical experiments on damping in spheres, this could lead to a prescribed result.
+Besides, we have seen that the use for initial DF of non-analytic functions with the pole-type singularity in the complex plane (in the velocity space or the action space in the case of spherical systems) leads to artefacts –- the appearance of the exponential decay with given characteristics.
+E.g., the exponential decay could be slower, as in the case of the Lorenz initial DF with sufficiently small $\sigma$ (sect.
+3.1).
+Moreover, a simple pole $v=c_{\rm L}$ of the initial DF along with a simple zero of the function ${\cal D}_k^+(c)$ gives rise a second-order pole at $c=c_{\rm L}$ leading to $\propto \, t \exp(-\ii c_{\rm L} k t)$ asymptotical term instead of the expected exponential Landau damping.
 We consider the initial conditions given by entire functions or the use methods that are not related to the choice of initial conditions with singularities to be more appropriate.
 An example of such a study is provided by \citet{2020MNRAS.492.6019H}.

 In connection with the aforesaid, only solutions found without analytic continuation to the lower half-plane turn out to be genuine modes, e.g., for real values of the velocity $u$ in the integrals of Laplace transform (\ref{eq:dens_lt}).